GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 What's the speed of dark?
+> 🥠 Actions speak louder than fortune cookies.

 ### Our Tech Stack